philippmuench/Donut/README.md

 # development

-comment the entrypoint in DOCKERFILE out than build the docker image from scatch
+comment the entrypoint in `Dockerfile` out than build the docker image from scatch

 ```
 sudo docker build -t easycircos .